 Namesake Day

-The History Of Namesake Day
+The History of Namesake Day

 At this time, we have been unable to uncover the history of this holiday.
-We just don’t know who invented it or when it was invented.
+We simply don’t know who invented it or when it was invented.
 We have some circumstantial evidence that it was invented sometime between 2010 and 2015, but we’re currently unsure of the accuracy of this information.
-So we’ll continue looking, and we will update this section if we ever find out new information.
+So, we’ll continue looking, and we will update this section if we ever find out new information.

 Observing Namesake Day